Shares of Vornado Rlty Tst Has Fallen Below Previous 52-Week Low | Comtex SmarTrend

 Shares of Vornado Rlty Tst Has Fallen Below Previous 52-Week Low

-Shares of Vornado Rlty Tst (NYSE:VNO) traded today at $39.19, breaking its 52-week low.
-So far today approximately 80,000 shares have been exchanged, as compared to an average 30-day volume of 1.5 million shares.
+Shares of Vornado Rlty Tst (NYSE:VNO) traded at a new 52-week low today of $31.14.
+This new low was reached on below average trading volume as 209,000 shares traded hands, while the average 30-day volume is approximately 1.5 million shares.

 Vornado Realty Trust is a fully-integrated real estate investment trust.
 The Trust owns, manages, and leases office properties in New York City, Chicago and San Francisco.